(aka, H.P. Lovecraft’s The Dark Sleep)

 Which this one definitely has in abundance.
 More, I think, than I’ve seen in any of his other films.

 Let’s face it, we watch Brett Piper’s movies not because we expect a masterful drama, but because we want to see a nice, friendly, trashy B-Movie with a few shudders and lots of great creature effects.
 And we’ve got that.
-We’ve got bugs; we’ve got tentacle things; we’ve got nasty, fanged worm things; devil dogs; a big, mostly friendly rat-thing; flying skeleton monsters; a giant skeleton warrior with a mass of tentacles for a mouth; a living castle; one serious pissed zombie; and what looks like a Martian tripod from the War of the Worlds.
+We’ve got bugs; we’ve got tentacle things; we’ve got nasty, fanged worm things; devil dogs; a big, mostly friendly rat-thing; flying skeleton monsters; a giant skeleton warrior with a mass of tentacles for a mouth; a living castle; one seriously pissed zombie; and what looks like a Martian tripod from the War of the Worlds.

 Once again, Brett teamed up with his long-time associate, Mark Polonia (who had produced Muckman not long before this one), to make one of his most ambitious films yet.
 It is (supposedly) “inspired” by Lovecraft’s short story, “The Dreams in the Witch House,” although there seems to be little that carried over except for the writer moving into a sininster house; Nyarlathotep (The Crawling Chaos); Brown Jenkins, the messenger rat; and a lot of surreal dreams.